How do you know whether a source is a worthwhile one?

 - Scholarly Sources

 ‘Scholarly’ refers to the way an article is published.
 A scholarly article is reviewed by volunteers who are recognized experts in a given field.
 Most databases (like Proquest or Lexis-Nexis) have an option to require ‘scholarly’ or ‘peer-reviewed’ sources only.
-Using Google Scholar (http://scholar.google.com/)
+Using Google Scholar (http://scholar.google.com/) can be a good starting point to find these resources.

 Depending on your instructor, school, and writing situation certain government websites may be considered scholarly (think the Center for Disease Control for statistics on illness, or the Census Bureau for facts on population growth).